grimkor/fs-stat-tracker/README.md

 ## Issues & Bugs

-If you run into any issues or bugs with the FS Stat Tracker then I urge you to raise an [issue](https://github.com/grimkor/fs-stat-tracker/issues/new) on this GitHub project and attach the output logs found at _%USERPROFILE%/fs-stat-tracker.log_.
-Please note this file resets every time the FS Stat Tracker is ran, so for the logs to be pertinent they must be from the last time the issue/bug occurred without re-running the application.
+If you run into any issues or bugs with the Fantasy Strike Stat Tracker then I urge you to raise an [issue](https://github.com/grimkor/fs-stat-tracker/issues/new) on this GitHub project and attach the output logs found at _%USERPROFILE%/fs-stat-tracker.log_.
+Please note this file resets every time the Fantasy Strike Stat Tracker is ran, so for the logs to be pertinent they must be from the last time the issue/bug occurred without re-running the application.

 Alternatively I am on the Fantasy Strike Discord as @Grimbakor.